 But what if there was another option?
 A nonsurgical approach that is safe, effective, and easy to recover from?
-Enter Orthobiologic treatments using a person's own growth factors and cells, commonly referred to as stem cell therapy and platelet-rich plasma (PRP).
+Enter orthobiologic treatments using a person's own growth factors and cells, commonly referred to as cellular therapy and platelet-rich plasma (PRP).

-Each month researchers produce more scientific evidence pointing to the viability of stem cells and PRP for orthopedic pain conditions.
+Each month, researchers produce more scientific evidence pointing to the viability of bone marrow and PRP for orthopedic pain conditions.
 What’s more, knee pain conditions are some of the most studied and most receptive in relation to this type of treatment.

-ACL injuries—Traditionally, the only way to repair a torn ACL is through costly, invasive surgery.
+ACL injuries: Traditionally, the only way to repair a torn ACL is through costly, invasive surgery.
 That may still be the most appropriate treatment option for some people, but with the advent of orthobiological treatment, there is another effective, less invasive option.
-Stem cells have been shown in research to improve pain, function, and structural integrity in treating ACL tears.
+Bone marrow injections have been shown in research to improve pain, function, and structural integrity in treating partial ACL tears.

-Knee osteoarthritis—Knee osteoarthritis is a lifelong condition that may eventually require a total knee replacement.
+Knee osteoarthritis: Knee osteoarthritis is a lifelong condition that may eventually require a total knee replacement.
 Conventional treatments focus on reducing pain but can carry complications.
-Both stem cells and PRP have been shown in research to improve pain, function, swelling, and in some cases increase articular cartilage thickness.
+Both bone marrow and PRP have been shown in research to improve pain, function, swelling, and in some cases, increase articular cartilage thickness.

-Meniscus injuries—Meniscus injuries, while common, can be difficult to treat due to a lack of blood supply.
+Meniscus injuries: Meniscus injuries, while common, can be difficult to treat due to a lack of blood supply.
 Researchers have found that PRP can increase the formation of new blood vessels in and near the meniscus, which can speed healing and reduce pain.
-The use of stem cells has been shown in some studies to be effective in promoting meniscus regeneration as well.
+The use of bone marrow has been shown in some studies to be effective in promoting meniscus regeneration as well.